azure-appdev-tsp-ncr/a1day-python-cntk/Lab/python_cntk_lab01.md

-## Create python CNTK using Local Docker/VS Code IDE
+## Create python CNTK development environment using Local Docker/VS Code IDE

 ### Create developer VM using base Windows Server 2016 Datacenter image from the Azure Marketplace.
 1. Use a D4s_v3 Type/Size which supports nested virtualization needed for Docker